vicwomg/pikaraoke/README.md

 ## What's new (January 2021)

 - CDG file support!
-Also supports zipped cdg + mp3, just add the files to the root of the download directory
+Also supports zipped cdg + mp3, just add the files to the root of the download directory (must be using vlc)
 - Default download directories are now ~/pikaraoke-songs

 ## Features